Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Class

-Dpdl allows to define and use **`class`** objects.
-This type definition is similar to the class type found in C++ or Java.
+Dpdl allows to define and use **`class`** type objects.
+This type definition is similar to the class type found in C++ or Java and others.

 * Class objects can contains all variable types

-* Class objects can define a constructor that is called upon initialization
+* Class objects can define a constructor with variable number of parameters that is called upon class initialization

 * Class objects can contain function definitions